 Filing a Claim for Secondary Service Connection

 Filing a claim for secondary service connection involves the same process as filing any claim for service connection.
 Specifically, veterans will fill out and submit VA Form 21-526 – an original claim for service connection.
-Veterans may do so online using the eBenefits portal, in person at their local Regional Office, or with help from a veterans’ advocate.
+Veterans may do so online, in person at their local Regional Office, or with help from a veterans’ advocate.